-VERDICT / The Sangean MMR-88 is one of the best crank radios in our review because it has excellent reception, audio quality and emergency features.
+Verdict / The Sangean MMR-88 is one of the best crank radios because it has excellent reception, audio quality and emergency features.

-The Sangean MMR-88 is one of the most reliable devices for listening to the radio and receiving weather alerts when you're camping or when the power's out.
-The hand crank efficiency is above average, and the battery has one of the quickest charge times available.
-The audio quality is among the best for a weather radio, and the reception quality is exceptional.
-It also comes with important emergency preparedness features like water-resistant casing, a Morse code beacon and a siren.
-For these reasons, the Sangean MMR-88 has earned the Top Ten Reviews Bronze Award for best crank radio.
+The Sangean MMR-88 is one of the most reliable crank radios if you want to receive weather alerts when you camp or the power's out.
+The hand crank is efficient, and the battery has one of the quickest charge times of the radio models we tested.
+In addition, its audio quality is among the best for a weather radio, and its reception quality scores are above average for our test group.
+It also comes with important emergency-preparedness features like a water-resistant casing, a Morse code beacon and a siren.

-The MMR-88 produced an average of six minutes of battery life after two minutes of us turning the crank in our tests.
-This was the third-best time in our test, several minutes above average.
-In the test, we drained the battery before cranking the generator for two minutes and played the radio at the maximum volume until the battery died again.
-While the six-minute battery life doesn't compare to the 13 minutes produced by the best crank radio, it proves that the crank is among the most efficient.
-In addition to the hand crank, you have five other power options.
-There's a solar panel, a USB connection with a computer, a wall plug, a car charger and disposable AA batteries.
+The MMR-88 generated an average of six minutes of battery life when we turned the crank for two minutes – this is the third-best time in our test group and several minutes above average.
+In this test, we drained the battery completely before cranking the handle, and we played the radio at its maximum volume until the battery died again.
+While this Sangean model’s six-minute result is far behind the 13 minutes of battery life the best crank radio produced, it proves it is among the most efficient.
+You can also charge the radio using its solar panel, a USB connection with your computer, a wall plug and a car charger.

-The charge time when we plugged the radio into a wall outlet was 2.75 hours, which is among the quickest available.
-Most emergency radios took four or five hours to fully charge.
-The full charge provided five hours of battery life when we played the radio at full volume, which is below average.
+When we plugged the MMR-88 into a wall outlet, it reached a full battery in 2.75 hours, which is one of the quickest charge times in our test group – most of the emergency radios we reviewed took four or five hours to fully charge.
+Starting from a full charge, the battery lasted for five hours when we played the radio continuously at its maximum volume, which is a shorter than average life.
 However, it has a 90-minute automatic shut-off setting that preserves battery life.

-The best part of the radio is the audio quality, which received an A in our evaluation.
-With most weather radios, audio quality is an afterthought because you're generally concerned mostly with picking up weather stations – you don't buy a weather radio to listen to the greatest hits from the '80s and '90s.
+The best thing about this radio is its audio quality – it received an A grade in this area in our test.
+For most crank radios, audio quality is an afterthought because they are mainly used to pick up weather stations – you don't buy one to listen to the greatest hits from the '80s and '90s.
 However, the MMR-88 has excellent audio quality that rivals portable speakers.
 The bass is full and balanced, which is something you won't find in other crank radios.

-Some of the other features included with this crank radio are a light with a Morse code beacon setting, a siren and a headphone jack.
-The siren is a handy feature in a survival situation because it can alert people to your location.
-It's loud and lasts a while on the power from cranking.
-If it starts to die down, you can always crank it back up again.
+This Sangean crank radio also has a light with a Morse code beacon setting, a siren and a headphone jack.
+The siren is a handy survival feature because alerts people to your location.

 The MMR-88 comes with a one-year warranty.
-While you can contact support through phone and email, there's little else in the way of help.
-You can download the necessary user manual and that's it.
-There isn't a page devoted to FAQs or a user forum, which is a valuable tool for both backpackers and emergency preparedness because it connects you with other users to share experiences and ideas.
+You can contact support by phone or email, but there's little else in the way of help – the website has a downloadable user manual, and that's it.
+There isn't a page devoted to FAQs or a user forum.
+The latter is a valuable tool whether you are a backpacker or are building an emergency preparedness kit because it connects you with other users to share experiences and ideas.

-The Sangean MMR-88 is a compact crank radio that is good for many situations.
-The hand crank efficiency is excellent, producing an average of six minutes of battery life with two minutes of cranking.
-The audio quality is among the best available, and the reception is above average.
-Its compact and durable, water-resistant design makes it a nice companion on a campout or backcountry hiking.
+The Sangean MMR-88 is a good crank radio to have in many situations.
+It has a very efficient hand crank, and its audio quality is among the best available.
+In addition, the reception quality is above average compared to the other weather radios we tested.
+Its compact, durable, water-resistant design makes it a nice companion on a campout or backcountry hiking.